pingcap/tidb/docs/design/2021-10-15-analyze-predicate-columns.md

 ANALYZE TABLE TableNameList (ALL COLUMNS | PREDICATE COLUMNS | COLUMNS ColumnNameList)?
 AnalyzeOptionListOpt ANALYZE TABLE TableName (PARTITION PartitionNameList)?
 (PREDICATE COLUMNS | COLUMNS ColumnNameList)?
 AnalyzeOptionListOpt
 ```
-1. FOR `ANALYZE ALL COLUMNS`, the statistics of all columns would be collected.
+1. For `ANALYZE ALL COLUMNS`, the statistics of all columns would be collected.
 1. For `ANALYZE PREDICATE COLUMNS`, the statistics of predicate columns and indexed columns would be collected.
 If there is no predicate columns in record, TiDB would collect the statistics of all columns and give a warning to the client.
 2. For `ANALYZE COLUMNS ColumnNameList`, the statistics of the columns in `ColumnNameList` and indexed columns would be collected.
 3. By default, the statistics of all columns would be collected.